Switching Diodes Basics: Working, Types and Circuit Analysis

 Ultra-high-speed switching diode model parameters

-Low-power switching diodes have lower power consumption, but their zero-bias capacitance and reverse recovery time values are lower than those of high-speed Switching Diodes.
-Commonly used low-power Switching Diodes are RLS series (surface package) and 1SS series (leaded plastic package).
+Low-power switching diodes feature lower power consumption, though their zero-bias capacitance and reverse recovery time values are typically higher than those of high-speed switching diodes.
+Commonly used low-power switching diodes include the RLS series (surface package) and 1SS series (leaded plastic package).
+These diodes are ideal for battery-powered devices, portable electronics, and applications where energy efficiency is paramount, such as IoT sensors and wearable technology.

 Low power switching diode parameters